imadoszmt/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations: a script that prints all possible combinations of two letters, except oo, while letters are lower cases from a to z ,one combination per line, the output should be alpha ordered.

+13-print_float: a script that prints a number with two decimal places, followed by a new line.